Forgiveness: The Misunderstood Virtue

 I’ve heard numerous sermons and memes promoting this view of forgiveness:

 The therapeutic view of forgiveness is appealing, but suffers from one glaring problem: It has no basis in Scripture.
 Scripture never speaks of forgiveness in terms of how we feel or in terms of letting go of anger.
 Forgiveness is not about ridding ourselves of negative emotions toward people who have wronged us.
-While we should seek to purge any negative emotions toward those who have hurt us, this is not the essence or purpose of forgiveness.
+While we should seek to purge any negative emotions we harbor toward those who have wronged us, this is not the purpose of forgiveness.

 The Biblical concept of forgiveness

-Forgiveness is a commitment to restore a relationship that was fractured by sin.
+Forgiveness entails a commitment to restore a relationship that was fractured by sin.
 Sin has a way of causing a rift in our relationships.
-When your friend gossips against you it brings distrust in your relationship, and you naturally pull away from your friend.
+When your friend gossips against you, it brings distrust in your relationship and you naturally pull away from your friend.
 You may even end the relationship entirely.
-When your friend asks you to forgive him for his sin, is she asking you to merely change your emotional state?
+When your friend asks you to forgive her for her sin, is she asking you to merely change your emotional state?
 No, she is asking you to restore relationship with her.
-Yes, she wants you to stop being mad at her, but the reason she seeks that emotional change is because she knows your emotional state is connected to your willingness to be in relationship.
+Yes, she wants you to stop being mad at her, but the reason she desires for you to experience that emotional change is because she knows your emotional state is connected to your willingness to be in relationship.
 The ultimate goal of her request for forgiveness is to restore the relationship.
 Your emotional change is just a means to the end.

-Forgiveness, then, is primarily a way of behaving, not a way of feeling.
-Forgiveness will change how we treat others, not necessarily how we feel toward others – at least not initially.
+Forgiveness, then, is primarily a way of thinking and behaving, not a way of feeling.
+Forgiveness will change how we treat others, not necessarily how we feel toward others – at least not initially (I will say more about this later).

 Forgiveness is about actions, not feelings

-We know forgiveness cannot be about feeling a certain way toward others because God commands us to forgive (Matthew 6:12,14-15; 18:21-22,34-45; Mark 11:25; Luke 17:3; Ephesians 4:32; Colossians 3:13).
+We know forgiveness cannot be about how we feel toward others because God commands us to forgive (Matthew 6:12,14-15; 18:21-22,34-45; Mark 11:25; Luke 17:3; Ephesians 4:32; Colossians 3:13).
 You can’t command someone to feel a certain way.
 You can only command actions, so Jesus’ command to forgive cannot be a command regarding our feelings.
 Rather, it is a command to restore relationships.

 The command to forgive is similar to the command to love.
 When God commands us to love others, He’s not commanding us to feel a certain way about them, but to act a certain way toward them: to act in their best interest and treat them as we would want to be treated ourselves.
+That’s why Jesus can tell us to love our enemies.
+He’s not commanding us to have positive feelings about them, but to treat them in a loving way.
+You can obey God’s command to love even if you could personally harbor negative emotions toward someone.
 The same is true of forgiveness.
-It’s about how we treat others rather than how we feel about others.
-"Forgiveness" that results in one feeling better emotionally but not a restored relationship is not forgiveness at all.
+Forgiveness is about how we treat others rather than how we feel about others.
+"Forgiveness" that results in one feeling better emotionally but not in a restoration of relationship is not forgiveness at all.
 It is just an emotional release.
 Forgiveness is about reconciling relationships, not releasing negative emotions.

 While forgiveness concerns our actions rather than our feelings, that does not mean our emotions are of no concern to God.
 They are, and we should actively seek to release our anger and bitterness toward others, but because emotional change often follows behavioral change, the emotional release we seek may only come after we have forgiven.
 First we choose to forgive – treating the offending person as if they had not sinned against us – and then we begin to feel differently toward them.